 A strong interest in working with Japanese students, together with an interest in Japanese language and culture

 A positive, cooperative disposition and a willingness to work collaboratively

-An interest in / evidence of scholarly engagement (e.g. research activities, academic publications)
+An interest in, or evidence of, scholarly engagement (e.g. research activities, academic presentations and/or publications)

 Discourse and Textual Analysis

 An interest/background and/or ability to teach a non-language-related topic.

 Prior experience living and working in Japan